axchadxs/Weather/README.md

 - Suggest new features
 - Submit pull requests

-## 📝 Notes
-- The app currently uses the OpenWeatherMap API for weather data
-- Custom weather icons should be in .gif format
-- Weather updates are fetched in real-time

 ## 🔜 Upcoming Features
 - [ ] Detailed weather information
 - [ ] 5-day forecast